colloq/terms/Resources/Content/Terms/Terms.md

 Using our Service and accessing your Content may require an account.
 We offer different types of accounts for users to enhance their experience on the website: a free account and different kinds of paid subscription accounts.
 You are responsible for maintaining its security and confidentiality.
 Colloq will not be liable for the actions of a user’s account.
 Please [contact Colloq](/contact) if you suspect that your account has been compromised.

 Users can delete their account at any time.
 If You do, We will do our best to keep the sole data needed to ensure continuity of the Service.
 You acknowledge that caching, backups or references to the content may not be made immediately unavailable.
+Backups are securely stored for one month before they will be deleted.

 We may suspend or terminate your account in case of infringement of the Agreements.
 Deleting an account terminates these Agreements, but grants us an indefinite license for content you collaborated to the service (e.g. event pages).
 This ensures that we can continue to provide this content beyond the termination of the Agreements.